 If you are an SMB owner or the ops generalist who wears ten hats, this guide is your shortcut to a production-ready n8n stack.
 Copy the .env and docker-compose.yml below, bring it up in minutes, and retain your workflow data across restarts and upgrades.
-We will also cover basic security, backups, upgrades, and a super fast Railway.app path.
+We also cover security, backups, upgrades, and a fast Railway.app path for those who want zero server management.

 Our goal is a stable, low-friction setup you can actually maintain.
 No guesswork on environment variables.
 No lost workflows during an update.
 Just a reliable n8n Docker + Postgres stack you can trust in production.